 Here number of π electrons is 6 (extra electrons here indicate the presence of an anion)

 According to Huckel’s Rule, for a planar mono-cyclic compound to be anti-aromatic, it must have 4n + 2 π electrons, where n is an integer.
-Here, n = 1, so 4n + 2 = 6, which matches the number of π electrons in cyclopentadienyl anion.
+Here, n = 1, so 4n + 2 = 6, which matches the number of π electrons in the cyclopentadienyl anion.

 Both of these compounds are considered anti-aromatic according to Huckel’s rule, which predicts their instability due to the presence of a fully conjugated cyclic system with the appropriate number of π electrons.